 If the Montana condemned property is not renovated to a point where it looks like a typical property, expect homebuyers to make offers that aren't competitive.
 It would be difficult to negotiate with them, especially if you don't have a background in real estate.

 Real Estate Agents

-There are real estate agents in Montana who are experts in selling condemned houses and they could make the process of selling your property less work.
+There are real estate agents who are experts in selling condemned houses and they could make the process of selling your Montana property less work.

 For starters, a real estate agent can help you price the condemned property based on its fair market value.
 They can do this while considering the expenses you had during the renovation.